dalelane/rtmscheduler/README.md

 rtmscheduler
 ============

-A tool for scheduling Remember The Milk tasks by dragging and dropping them on a calendar
+A web tool for scheduling Remember The Milk tasks by dragging and dropping them on a calendar

+(Won't play nicely on mobile/tablet browsers.
+Sorry.)